tophtucker/bates/README.md

 ## Bates
 > He knows how I like my front-end.
 Automated.

 Bates is my front-end butler, it can be yours too, if you share the same opinions and desires as me.
-Or he can be just be a starting point for your twisted new clone.
+Or he can just be a starting point for a new twisted bizarro Bates.

 The contemporary front-end build pipeline is a very opinionated place, but at the same time, it's a place that after you settle down on how you like your configs, **you just want the same configs in every new project**.
-And at this point the problem is **how to clone and update the config of all your projects**?
+And at this point the problem is **how to clone and update the config of all those projects**?

 **For that reason I trained Bates**, he handles all the default configurations, deploys and builds for my React and node projects.
-My projects dev-dependency shrank down to only one, and my deploys and releases are one command away.
+My projects dev-dependency shrank down to only one, and my deploys and releases are now one command away.
 It's beautiful.

 Bates excels on three main cases:
-- React sites
+- React single page apps
 - React components npm packages
-- ES6/7 npm packages
+- ES7 npm packages

 ```sh
 npm i bates --save-dev